ARM-software/psa-arch-tests/tbsa-v8m/README.md

 ## Test Suite Execution
 The following steps describe the execution flow prior to the start of test execution.
 1. The target platform must load the tbsa.elf file.
-2. The suite exectuion begins from the tbsa_entry.
+2. The suite execution begins from the tbsa_entry.
 3. The tests are executed sequentially in a loop in the tbsa_dispatcher function.